Yolanda-landii/Django-Blog/README.md

 # Django-Blog
-A web application built using Django framework.
+A real time blog application built using Django framework.
+It is designed to share and view posts/articles.

+# INSTALLATION